itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

-## Challenges When Designing Web Service APIs
+## Two Challenges When Designing Web Service APIs

 The main two challenges are:
 1. **Authentication** - How do you ensure that only the callers you want use your endpoints?